Stat 198: Poker Theory and Fundamentals

 Welcome to the Poker Decal!

-Applications for the spring 2023 poker decal are closed.
+Applications for the spring 2025 poker decal are currently open.
 If you are currently enrolled in the course, you can find all course information below.

 If you want to learn more, you can find course material below, or check out our resources page.